codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 2.  **Building DEEPER Network (“Bottle-Neck” Layer)**

-ResNet, had least error rate and swept aside the competition by using very deep network using ‘Residual connections’ and **‘Bottle-neck Layer’**. using a sequence of 3 convolutional layers with filters the size of 1X1, 3X3, followed by 1X1 respectively to reduce and restore dimension
+ResNet, had least error rate and swept aside the competition by using very deep network using ‘Residual connections’ and **‘Bottle-neck Layer’**. using a sequence of 3 convolutional layers with filters the size of 1X1, 3X3, followed by 1X1 respectively to **reduce and restore dimension**.

 ## VGG